Creating the perfect eye makeup look doesn’t have to be overwhelming and is easier than you think once you get the hang of it.

 Easily transition your daytime look to a nighttime look by building upon your daytime shades with deeper tones in the crease and outer corner of your lids.

 There are many different types of eyeliner you can use to achieve different looks.
-Keep in mind the look you’re going for when picking out a color to wear.
+Keep in mind the look you’re going for when choosing a color.

 Black will enhance the overall appearance of your eye and make the details stand out.
-Black is great for both daytime and nighttime wear but a dramatic cat-eye is a great style at night.
+And depending on how you use it, it can change the shape of your eyes.
+Black is great for both daytime and nighttime wear but a dramatic cat-eye is a great style at night!

-Keep it simple during the day and wear it on your upper lid with either a brown or bronze liner on the lower lid or simply apply a slightly darker shadow on the lower lid and keep it liner free.
+Keep it simple during the day and wear eyeliner on your upper lid or keep your daytime look liner free.

-Brown and bronze are great eyeliner options during the day when you want your features enhanced without going over-the-top.
-These colors look great with neutral tones and add depth to your eye while keeping a more natural appearance.
+Brown and bronze are great eyeliner options during the day when you want your features enhanced without being too harsh.

 If you’re going for a fun, playful feel, experiment with brighter colors!